llvm/llvm-www/proposals/LP0004-project-governance.md

 ### Why is the LLVM Foundation forcing another change on the community?

 There has been a perception that this proposal comes from the LLVM Foundation exerting its will on the community.
 That could not be further from the truth.
-While members of the LLVM Foundation board have driving this and deeply invested in this proposal, the proposal did not come out of the LLVM Foundation.
+While members of the LLVM Foundation board are driving this and deeply invested in this proposal, the proposal did not come out of the LLVM Foundation.
 In fact, it was iterated on and circulated with all the co-signed authors before it was shared with the LLVM Foundation Board.

 The LLVM Foundation is a stakeholder for this proposal.
 The proposal requires that the LLVM Foundation facilitate elections, and it seeks to define some aspects of the relationship between the Foundation and the Community.